fluid-project/infusion-docs/src/documents/ModelRelay.md

 ### Two styles for configuring model relay ###

-There are two styles of configuration for setting up model relay &#8212; firstly, using the _implicit syntax_ which just consists of [IoC References](IoCReferences.md) from the model configuration for one model-bearing component to another &#8212;
+There are two styles of configuration for setting up model relay &#8212; firstly, using the _[implicit syntax](#implicit-model-relay-style)_ which just consists of [IoC References](IoCReferences.md) from the model configuration for one model-bearing component to another &#8212;
 that is, in the component's configuration under the top-level `model` entry.
-Secondly, the _explicit syntax_ involves an entry in the component's top-level `modelRelay` block expressing a more complex rule, most likely involving some form of [Model Transformation](to-do/ModelTransformation.md) to apply during the relay process.
+Secondly, the _[explicit syntax](#explicit-model-relay-style)_ which involves an entry in the component's top-level `modelRelay` block expressing a more complex rule, most likely involving some form of [Model Transformation](ModelTransformationAPI.md) to apply during the relay process.
 Both of these styles will set up a permanent and bidirectional relationship between the two models at the ends of the relay &#8212; the relationship will be established as the components construct (during the _[initial transaction](#the-initial-transaction)_), and will persist until one of the components at the endpoints is destroyed.

 ### How model relay updates propagate ###